Top 10 cryptocurrencies to pick or drop today | Cryptopolitan

-The top 10 cryptocurrencies to pick and avoid list aims to deliver the best and worst of the cryptocurrencies to help day traders make their decision.
+The top 10 cryptocurrencies to pick and/or avoid list aims to deliver the best and worst of the cryptocurrencies to help day traders make their decision.
+In the past 24-hours Bitcoin price has been moving to news highs up to $9600 as well.

-Bitcoin price is recovering successfully following what is believed to be a Bitcoin buying frenzy that originated from Wall Street.
-While other altcoins also displayed a major improvement from yesterday.

 Top 10 cryptocurrencies to pick today